paescuj/ctrlc-wrapper/README.md

 ### `CreateRemoteThread`

-Instead of `ctrlc.exe` we might be able to terminate the target process by inject a thread into it, but this seems to be overly complicated.
+Instead of `ctrlc.exe` we might be able to terminate the target process by inject a thread into it, but this seems to be overly complicated...